Historic Oak View County Park, 4028 Carya Drive, Raleigh, remains open and free to visit, although the historic buildings are closed.

-StoryWalk® at Oak View features a new children’s book for October!
+StoryWalk® at Oak View features a new children’s book every month!
 StoryWalk® combines the pleasures of reading a children’s book while taking a nature walk.

 After taking the walk, stop by the Goat Corral to say hello to Oak View’s goats (weather permitting Mon-Sat 9 am-4:30 pm, Sun 1:15-4:30 pm) and then the Chicken Coop!

 Please remember to maintain social distancing on the trail and wear a mask when distancing isn’t possible.

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.

 You might also be interested in the StoryWalk at Pullen Park.

 If you can’t visit in person, or if you want to continue the exploration of the park at home, check out the activities at Historic Oak View from Home: